 This new section leverages some existing compliance language but now offers three distinct compliance alternatives.
 The prescriptive approach limits compliance to using the Total UA alternative as it can analyze compliance on the addition alone.
 However, we know that the impact of the energy use of the entire house is also impacted by an addition and therefore this compliance approach also requires that the existing building plus the addition achieve an air leakage rate of no higher than 5.0 ACH50.
 This is in recognition that an air leakage test cannot be performed on the addition in isolation from the existing building.

-The Total or compliance approach, leverages an existing compliance option in this section of code that states that the building with the addition can demonstrate that it does not use more energy than the existing building did prior to the addition.
+The Total Building Performance or energy cost compliance approach, leverages an existing compliance option in this section of code that states that the building with the addition can demonstrate that it does not use more energy than the existing building did prior to the addition.
 The code never spelled out how to demonstrate compliance with this approach and now the proposed Section R502.2.2 does.
 Modeling has demonstrated that this approach works well for older homes.

 The last approach is the most flexible compliance approach as it uses an ERI score and requires that the ERI score of the existing building plus the addition be less than 100.
 100 was chosen as the RESNET/ANSI/ICC 301 standard has established the ERI score of 100 as equivalent to the energy performance of the 2006 IECC.
 This is a flexible compliance option as it includes the efficiency of appliances and mechanicals, as well as air leakage and building thermal envelope features in the house.
 It does not include on site power production in the analysis.